Stochastic Processes: Continuous Time Markov Chains

 We can sample or split a Poisson process.
 Suppose that every event of a Poisson process (independently of the other events) comes into two different types, say type 1 with probability p and type 2 with probability q=1-p.

-Theorem 1.4 Suppose N_t is a Poisson process with paramter \lambda and that every event (independently) is either of type 1 with probability 1 or type 2 with probability q=1-p.
+Theorem 1.4 Suppose N_t is a Poisson process with parameter \lambda and that every event (independently) is either of type 1 with probability 1 or type 2 with probability q=1-p.
 Then N^{(1)}_t, the number of events of type 1 up to time t, and N^{(2)}_t, the number of events of type 2 up to time t, are independent Poisson process with rate \lambda p and \lambda(1-p).

 Proof.
 We check that N^{(1)}_t satisfy the definition of a Poisson process and the use Theorem 1.1